Three-body universality in the B meson sector: Molecule-meson scattering amplitudes

+where $\left[(U_i)_{jk}\right]^\dagger=(U^\dagger_i)_{kj}=(U_i)_{kj}$ and $(U_i)_{jk}=-i\epsilon_{ijk}$.
+Using the same strategy as presented in the $Z_b B$ case, one can obtain the projection coefficients for the $S$-wave $Z_b B^*$ coupled integral equations by applying the above operators to Eq.~\eqref{eq: ZBstar-1} and \eqref{eq: ZBstar-2}.
+The results are collected in Tab.~\ref{Tab: coeff-ZBstar}.
+Note that for the inelastic transition $T_2$, the projection is defined as

-As expected, there is no $T_2$ contribution to the $S=0$ and $S=2$ channel because the scattered particles in this cannel can only couple to a total spin of $S=1$.
-The final integral equations for all six scattering channels are obtained by combining the spin factors in Eq.~(\ref{spin_factors}) with the isospin factors in Eq.~(\ref{isospin_factors_abbreviated}).
-We do not explicitly write down the result of this straightforward procedure here.
+As expected, there is no $T_2$ contribution to the $S=0$ and $S=2$ channel because the scattered particles in this channel can only couple to a total spin of $S=1$, i.e., $C_1^{S=0,2}=C_2^{S=0,2}=0$.
+The final integral equations for all six scattering channels are then expressed in the following general form with the spin-isospin factors listed in Tab.~\ref{Tab: coeff-ZBstar},